Getting Started with SAP HANA Cloud

 The first tool you need to get familiar with is the SAP Cloud Platform Cockpit.
 You will need to use the SAP Cloud Platform Cockpit to set up your SAP HANA Cloud account and to create instances.
 SAP Cloud Platform Cockpit is a web-based interface which can be used to access and manage SAP cloud services.
 Once your SAP Cloud Platform global account has been set up, you will then be able to create subaccounts, spaces and instances.

-There are three tools which can be used to interact with your SAP HANA Cloud instances and complete your data management and application building tasks: SAP HANA Cockpit, SAP HANA Database Explorer and Web IDE.
+There are four tools that can be used to interact with your SAP HANA Cloud instances and complete your data management and application building tasks: SAP HANA Cloud, SAP HANA Cockpit, SAP HANA Database Explorer, and SAP Web IDE.
 Let’s see each of them in more detail.